PostHog/post-mortems/2025-10-03-surveys-sdk-bug.md

 - Successfully filtered out the most common exception pattern via [this PR](https://github.com/PostHog/posthog/pull/39126), reducing billable impact to 90 teams
 - The remaining 215 teams' exceptions were successfully excluded from their bills
 - The 90 teams still affected experienced other related exception patterns that couldn't be automatically filtered

-**Business impact:**

-- Customer trust impacted due to breaking changes in what should have been a patch release
-- Support team burden increased with duplicate tickets
-- Engineering time diverted to incident response and customer communications

 ## Remediation